Key takeaways

 These tools take the opposite approach from knowledge graphs: instead of building a queryable structure, they pack everything the LLM might need into a single context window.

-Repomix is the category leader (22k stars).
-It packs entire repos into XML-structured files optimized for Claude's XML parsing.
-Tree-sitter-based compression cuts tokens by ~70% while preserving structure.
+Repomix is the category leader (26.2k stars, ~255k npm downloads/month).
+It packs entire repos into XML-structured files optimized for Claude's XML parsing; Tree-sitter compression cuts tokens by ~70% while preserving structure, and the April 2026 v1.14.0 release cut pack time 58% in response to speed criticism.
 It also has an MCP server for dynamic packing.

 Aider's repo-map is the most sophisticated built-in approach.
 It uses Tree-sitter to extract a tag map of all definitions and references, then dynamically selects the most relevant context for each chat.
 It is not a separate tool — it is integrated into Aider's agent loop.